 The Value of Co-Education in Middle School

-Further, our expeditionary education program and outdoor trips are uniquely suited to develop confidence in both boys and girls.
+Further, our expeditionary education program and outdoor trips are uniquely suited to develop confidence in all students.
 They are guided by experienced teachers, and must work together to take risks, find personal strength, and overcome fear.

 Our educational philosophy is intentionally co-educational.
-Together, boy and girls can successfully navigate the challenges of adolescence.
-Together they can both find academic success.
+Together, all genders can successfully navigate the challenges of adolescence and find academic success.